 My husband had a business meeting to attend so I thought I would tag along and explore St. Louis, Missouri and since we had never been, decided to make it a little mini-vacation.
-We booked our room at the Hotel Lumiere but after arriving early, and our room not being ready, we ended up moving to the Four Seasons for $49 more a night.
-The difference in price was well worth it as the rooms were simply heavenly and I would bet that the view from their lobby floor/bar area is the greatest view of St. Louis period.
+We booked our room at the Hotel Lumiere.
+We arrived early and our room was not ready, so we ended up moving to the nearby luxury Four Seasons for $49 more a night.
+The difference in price was well worth it.
+Our room was heavenly.
+I would bet that the view from the Four Seasons lobby floor/bar area was the greatest view of St. Louis.

-Our hotel room was simply amazing.
-Plush, down duvets, Ipod docking station, a huge Italian marble bathroom, and terry bathrobes were only some of the favored amenities.
-The hotel also had a supply of taxis available, something Hotel Lumiere was in need of.
+Our Four Seasons Hotel room was amazing!
+Some of the favored amenities were the plush down duvet, ipod docking station, huge Italian marble bathroom, and terry bathrobes.
+The hotel also had an ample taxi available, something that the Hotel Lumiere was in need of.

-We did some shopping at the Plaza Frontenac and St. Louis Galleria malls.
-They are spread out from the Laclede’s Landing so you will need a cab to get there.
-Fare is around $35.
-For noteworthy meals, our favorite was Al’s Restaurant.
-This 83 year old restaurant is a gem featuring steaks, lobster, seafood, chops, and pasta.
-There is not a printed menu, but your server will impressively rattle off the 60 or so vegetable/side dishes and show you the choices for cuts of meat.
-A true dining experience.
+Eddie and I did some shopping at the Plaza Frontenac and St. Louis Galleria malls.
+They are spread out from the Laclede’s Landing so we had to take a cab to get there.
+Fare was around $35.
+For noteworthy meals, our favorite was Al’s Restaurant near the hotel.
+This 83 year old restaurant is a gem featured mouthwatering steaks, lobster, fresh seafood, chops, and pasta dishes.
+They do not use a printed menu, but instead, the impressive servers rattle off the 60 or so vegetable/side dishes.
+They then show you the choices for cuts of meat.

-St. Louis offered some memorable events such as actually riding up the 630 feet inside the Gateway Arch in a little 5 seater tram, to the top where you can exit the pod and walk around and take pictures.
-You will have a great aerial view of the city and the historic Old Courthouse from here.
-The Museum of Westward Expansion is located on the premises, too, featuring an impressive Lewis & Clark exhibit.
+St. Louis offered some memorable events such as actually riding up the 630 feet inside the Gateway Arch in a little 5 seater tram.
+At the top, you can exit the pod and walk around to take pictures.
+This offers a wonderful aerial view of St. Louis and the historic Old Courthouse.
+The Museum of Westward Expansion was located on the premises and had an impressive Lewis & Clark exhibit.